Prison Break

-Prison Break is an American serial drama television series created by Paul Scheuring for Fox.
-The series revolves around two brothers, Lincoln Burrows (Dominic Purcell) and Michael Scofield (Wentworth Miller); Burrows has been sentenced to death for a crime he did not commit, while Scofield devises an elaborate plan to help his brother escape prison and clear his name.
-Along with creator Paul Scheuring, the series is executive-produced by Matt Olmstead, Kevin Hooks, Marty Adelstein, Dawn Parouse, Neal H. Moritz, and Brett Ratner who directed the pilot episode.
+Prison Break is an American crime drama television series created by Paul Scheuring for Fox.
+The series revolves around two brothers: Lincoln Burrows (Dominic Purcell) and Michael Scofield (Wentworth Miller); Lincoln has been sentenced to death for a crime he did not commit, while Michael devises an elaborate plan to help his brother escape prison and clear his name.
+Along with creator Paul Scheuring, the series was executive-produced by Matt Olmstead, Kevin Hooks, Marty Adelstein, Dawn Parouse, Neal H. Moritz, and Brett Ratner who directed the pilot episode.
 The series' theme music, composed by Ramin Djawadi, was nominated for a Primetime Emmy Award in 2006.
-Prison Break is a joint production between Original Film, Adelstein/Parouse Productions (seasons 1–4), Dawn Olmstead Productions (season 5), Adelstein Productions (season 5), One Light Road Productions (season 5) and 20th Century Fox Television, and is syndicated by 20th Television.
+Prison Break is a joint production between Original Film, Adelstein/Parouse Productions (seasons 1–4), Dawn Olmstead Productions (season 5), Adelstein Productions (season 5), One Light Road Productions (season 5), and 20th Century Fox Television.

 The series was originally turned down by Fox in 2003, which was concerned about the long-term prospects of such a series.
-Following the popularity of serialized prime time television series Lost and 24, Fox decided to back production in 2004.
-The first season received mostly positive reviews from critics with universal acclaim from audiences.
+Following the popularity of serialized prime time television series 24 and Lost, Fox decided to back production in 2004.
+The first season received mostly positive reviews from critics.
 Furthermore, it performed exceptionally in the ratings and was originally planned for a 13-episode run, but was extended to include an extra nine episodes due to its popularity.
-The subsequent seasons continued to receive strong ratings, however, with some critics claiming the show had overstayed its welcome.
+The subsequent seasons continued to receive strong ratings; however some critics claimed the show had overstayed its welcome.
 Prison Break was nominated for several industry awards, including the 2005 Golden Globe Award for Best Television Series Drama and the 2006 People's Choice Award for Favorite New TV Drama, which it won.
 In the United States, all five seasons have been released on DVD and released on Blu-ray internationally.

 The success of the series has spawned several official tie-ins: a video game, the spin-off series Prison Break: Proof of Innocence for mobile phones, online webisodes, an official magazine, and a novel.
 The fourth season of Prison Break returned from its mid-season break in a new timeslot on April 17, 2009, for the series' last six episodes.
 Two additional episodes, titled "The Old Ball and Chain" and "Free" were produced, and were later transformed into a standalone feature, titled The Final Break.
 Its events take place before the last scene of the series finale, and conclude the plotlines.
 The feature was released on DVD and Blu-ray July 21, 2009.

 A nine-episode fifth season was announced by Fox in January 2016.
 The revival series premiered on April 4, 2017, and concluded on May 30.
 In January 2018, Fox confirmed that season 6 was in early development; however, in August 2019, Fox announced that it had no current plans to revive Prison Break, with Miller stating in late 2020 that he had no plan to return to the series.